humhub/documentation/docs/admin/console.md

 ---

 Some administrative tasks can also or exclusively be executed by console.
-This guide lists the most important console commands used to administer a HumHub.
+This guide lists the most important console commands used to administer HumHub.
 All available console commands can be displayed by running `php yii` within the `protected` directory of your HumHub installation.

 All of the following commands can be executed withine the `@humhub/protected` directory.